 Human thought and behavior emerge from the integration and coordination of distributed brain networks.
 Traditional static descriptions of network coupling have provided foundational discoveries, characterizing core aspects of brain function.
 However, the brain is a dynamic system and recent work has demonstrated time-varying fluctuations in network coherence.
 A current line of work in our lab explores the dynamic aspects of network function.
 The study of dynamic flexibility in the coordination of neural systems has the potential to improve our understanding of how the brain adaptively supports state dependent shifts in behavior.
 Investigators: Jenna Reinen – In collaboration with Thomas Yeo and Randy Buckner

-Genetic and Brain Bases of Individual Differences
+Genetic and Brain Bases of Human Variation

 Identical experiences can produce drastically different behavioral and emotional responses across time, space and person.
 While these responses arise in a seemingly effortless manner, the ease with which they are experienced masks the intricate neural circuitry supporting their expression and regulation.
 A fundamental question facing researchers is how such marked behavioral variability is instantiated in the brain.
 Additionally, although individual differences in brain structure and function are readily observable in the general population, open questions surround both their origins and functional significance.
 While some variance may reflect the gradual accumulation of a lifetime of experience, other differences are highly heritable, suggesting a strong genetic component.
 Ongoing work in our lab seeks to establish reliable links between genetic variation, system-level brain function, and behavior in the general population.